Domowina strengthens monument protection: sustainably securing Sorbian culture!

 A place of culture

-The Wendische Haus (Serbski Dom) is the heart for the Sorbian community in Cottbus.
+The Wendish House (Serbski dom) is the heart of the Sorbian community in Cottbus.
 Located in the city center, near the State Theater, it was opened in 1990 as a cultural, political and information center.
-It is not only the seat of the Domovina and the Domovina Regional Association Niederlausitz e.V., but also a place that promotes encounters and exchange.
-The foundation for the Sorbian people has an important presence here, as is the Sorbian Institute, which deals with the research of the Lower Sorbian language and culture.
+It is not only the headquarters of Domowina and the Domowina Regional Association of Niederlausitz e.V., but also a place that promotes encounters and exchange.
+The Foundation for the Sorbian People has an important presence here, as does the Sorbian Institute, which deals with research into the Lower Sorbian language and culture.

 In addition, the Wendisches Haus can rely on a variety of offers.
 It houses a Lower Sorbian library, organizes exhibitions and events in the club room and has had an information office in Lower Lusatia for the Sorbian National Ensemble since 2013.
 By the way, the branch of the Domowina publishing house in Bautzen contributes to the diversity of cultural life and ensures that Sorbian literature is not forgotten.

-The cooperation between the city of Cottbus/Chóśebuz and Domovina in the area of monument care remains extremely important.
-The goal of the new working group is clear: the recording, documentation and appreciation of Sorbian and Wendischer monuments and certificates should be promoted so that these valuable pieces of the cultural heritage will also be preserved for future generations.
-It remains to be seen which further steps will be taken to preserve and keep the multi -layered history and culture of the Sorbs and Wenden.
+The cooperation between the city of Cottbus/Chóśebuz and Domowina in the area of monument preservation remains extremely important.
+The goal of the new working group is clear: the collection, documentation and appreciation of Sorbian and Wendish monuments and testimonies should be promoted so that these valuable pieces of cultural heritage are preserved for future generations.
+It remains to be seen what further steps will be taken to preserve and keep alive the complex history and culture of the Sorbs and Wends.

-But one thing is certain: there is something in Cottbus/Chóśebuz!
-The initiative shows that local culture not only reminds you, but is actively lived.
-This is a good sign of the future development and identity of the region.
+But one thing is certain: there is something going on in Cottbus/Chóśebuz!
+The initiative shows that local culture is not only remembered, but actively lived.
+This is a good sign for the future development and identity of the region.